Dallas, TX 75208

-SIP wall thickness and core material: 4.5" with ESP core
+SIP wall thickness and core material: 4.5" with EPS core

-SIP roof thickness and core material:10.25" over garage with ESP core 10.5" roof with ESP core
+SIP roof thickness and core material:10.25" over garage with EPS core 10.5" roof with EPS core

 The small home was built to the maximum length, width, and height of the lot allowances in accordance to the subdivision's restriction.
 The rigidity of the SIPs walls allowed us to cantilever over the front of the house and contributed to the ability of the architectural design elements.
 With engineering help from FishcerSIPS, we were able to install an angle iron ledger to support the front leading edge of the SIPs roof.
 This allowed us to construct an integrated concealed gutter and downspout.
 Looking at the front elevation of the house these are not visible, creating clean modern lines and accenting the overall look of the home.